-When Do Chickens Start to Lay Eggs?
+When Do Chickens Start to Lay fresh Eggs?
 Answering this can be quite complicated.
 Raising Backyard chickens is not only a fun hobby to keep, but can be very productive with its benefits.
 When done right, you can get a steady supply of fresh, high-quality eggs.
 Eggs laid by your backyard chickens are fresher than store-bought ones and are also tastier.

 By the end, you should know how you can adequately raise your chickens so they can start laying eggs sooner.
 Let us begin by discussing how to choose your pullets.